 Yes, the gas was supplied to our homes and businesses through underground pipes, just as it is today.
 But how did the gas company get the gas in the first place?
 One of the first pipelines to bring natural gas from a gas field to a city was completed in 1821.
 That pipeline brought natural gas from fields in Indiana to the city of Chicago, and it wasn't very efficient.
 Before that time, and for many years afterward, the natural gas we used to light our homes was actually manufactured in the town we lived in.

 This was the beginning of the Gaslight Era.
 By the early 1800s, gas street lights were becoming common in most major cities, and the installation of gas lighting systems was well underway.
-Very late in the 19th century and early in the 20th century, electricity gradually replaced gas as the source of lighting, with the interesting period of dual-fuel (gas and electric) fixtures over a period of about 20 years as part of the transition.
+Very late in the 19th century and early in the 20th century, electricity gradually replaced gas as the source of lighting, with the interesting period of dual-fuel fixtures that could use either gas or electricity over a period of about 20 years as part of the transition.

 Gaslight fixtures were installed below ceiling height for two reasons.
 The most important one was that they made the light with a flame, so the actual lighted bowl had to be kept a safe distance away from any materials that it might ignite.
 A second reason was that the gas to the fixture was turned on and off with a valve, or valves, that was built into it.
 That, plus the fact that the flame had to be lit after the gas was turned on, meant that you wanted the fixture to be reasonably easy to reach—either from the floor or with the use of a small step-stool if needed.